99% of orders dispatched within 24hrs, delivery times may vary.

 • RRP: £15.99

-Forage and Stitch
+Forage & Stitch

 £15.99

-A practical guide to using natural materials in textile art by Caroline Hyde-Brown
+Using natural materials in textile art by Caroline Hyde-Brown

 Book Description

-Interwoven with practical guidance and projects are Caroline's stunning gallery of works, offering inspirational examples of how to take your work farther, and simultaneously demonstrating nature's abundance and its variety.
+Interwoven with practical guidance and projects are Caroline's stunning gallery of works, offering inspirational examples of how to take your work farther, and simultaneously demonstrating nature's abundance and variety.

 This is an enriching book on textile and natural art that celebrates the maker's relationship with art and the natural world.